 If you hire a private day care provider

-If the child is in a private day care centre or looked after by a private family day care provider, you do not enter into a contract of employment with the day care provider and you are thus not the day care provider's employer.
+If your child is in a private day care centre or looked after by a private family day care provider, you do not enter into a contract with the day care provider and you are thus not the day care provider's employer.
 You can still be granted private day care allowance, which Kela pays to the day care provider.
 Kela withholds taxes on the allowance.

 Parents employing a day care provider